 Treasuries Pull Back Off Best Levels But Close Modestly Higher

-(RTTNews) - Extending the upward trend seen over the past few sessions, treasuries moved modestly higher during trading on Thursday.
+(RTTNews) - Following the pullback seen over the two previous sessions, treasuries moved back to the upside during trading on Thursday.

-Bond prices gave back ground after an early move to the upside but still managed to close in positive territory.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, edged down by 1.2 basis points to 1.774 percent.
+Bond prices saw initial strength but gave back ground over the course of the session to close only modestly higher.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, edged down by 1.3 basis points to 1.617 percent.

-On the U.S. economic front, the Labor Department released a report showing a modest rebound in initial jobless claims in the week ended September 14th.
+On the U.S. economic front, the Labor Department released a report showing a modest increase in consumer prices in the month of January.